benjachang12/benjachang12.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I'm Ben, a recent 2020 graduate from UC Berkeley with an interest in robotics, autonomous vehicles, simulation, and controls.
-I graduated with a Bachelors of Science in Mechanical Engineering and Electrical Engineering & Computer Science (yes it's always quite a mouthful to say).
+Thanks for stopping by.
+I'm Ben, a recent 2020 graduate from UC Berkeley with a Bachelors of Science in Mechanical Engineering and Electrical Engineering & Computer Science (yes it's always quite a mouthful to say).

-My other hobbies include 3D printing, woodworking, and trying out new recipes.
+Robots, autonomous vehicles, and the future of transportation/personal mobility excite me!
+My interests and experiences intersect in the areas of robotics, controls, machine learning, mathematical modeling and simulation.
+Additionally, I have lots of prior experience in engineering analysis, mechanical design, manufacturing, and product design.

+Outside of work, I love hacking around with my 3D printer, cooking, and hiking.
 I'm also an avid bike fanatic and love repairing/working on bikes and cycling around the Bay.